-- 36. Collaborates with FW Educator(s) to maximize the learning experience. - Ask questions when uncertain and uses discretion in wording and timing of questions asked of FW Educator. - Notify FW Educator of unusual occurrences or circumstances - Identify, communicate, and use own optimal learning methods and styles. - Recognize communication styles of self and FW Educator; adjust style as needed to promote optimal communication with FW Educator. - Actively seek feedback on performance and demonstrate receptiveness to constructive feedback and input from FW Educator(s) and other team members. - Discuss need for changes and modify behaviors as identified in FW Educatory sessions. - Use feedback provided to devise strategies/plans for improvement. - Recognize need for and seek appropriate supervision by initiating the scheduling of meetings, as appropriate. - Assume a cooperative role in the FW Educatory relationship. o Be an active part of supervision and feedback. - 37.
-Takes responsibility for attaining professional competence by seeking out learning opportunities and interactions with FW Educator(s) and others. - Attend regularly scheduled staff meetings, in-service, or additional learning opportunities in practice area, as available.
+Collaborates with FW Educator(s) to maximize the learning experience.

+- Ask questions when uncertain and uses discretion in wording and timing of questions asked of FW Educator. - Notify FW Educator of unusual occurrences or circumstances. - Identify, communicate, and use own optimal learning methods and styles. - Recognize communication styles of self and FW Educator; adjust style as needed to promote optimal communication with FW Educator. - Actively seek feedback on performance and demonstrate receptiveness to constructive feedback and input from FW Educator(s) and other team members. - Discuss need for changes and modify behaviors as identified in FW Educatory sessions. - Use feedback provided to devise strategies/plans for improvement. - Recognize need for and seek appropriate supervision by initiating the scheduling of meetings, as appropriate. - Assume a cooperative role in the FW Educatory relationship.

+• Be an active part of supervision and feedback.

+Takes responsibility for attaining professional competence by seeking out learning opportunities and interactions with FW Educator(s) and others.
-38. Responds constructively to feedback.

-• Notice and respond to feedback in a way that would encourage an open exchange of ideas and develop entry-level skills in an effective way.

-- "Listen" and act upon constructive feedback from FW Educator by making suggestions as to what could have been or needs to be changed. - Demonstrate an active and positive attitude evidenced by body language and use of voice. - Verbalize understanding of feedback and develop effective and measurable goals for improvement as needed. - Demonstrate change in behavior that shows an understanding of feedback and a movement towards acquiring professional behaviors. - Articulate positive feedback and strengths identified by FW Educator. - 39.
-Demonstrates consistent work behaviors including initiative, preparedness, dependability, and work site maintenance. - Demonstrate initiative with assigned responsibilities. - Demonstrate active responsibility for needs/ supplies to complete duties. - Demonstrate preparation and awareness for responsibilities associated with being an OTS. - Demonstrate reliability as related to client care, assigned responsibilities, work schedule, etc. - Ensure cleanliness of personal work areas, including treatment space and office area. - Appropriately report/ document spills, faulty equipment, etc. to the appropriate personnel.
+- Attend regularly scheduled staff meetings, in-service, or additional learning opportunities in practice area, as available. - Responds constructively to feedback in a timely manner. - Notice and respond to feedback in a way that would encourage an open exchange of ideas and develop entry-level skills in an effective way. - "Listen" and act upon constructive feedback from FW Educator by making suggestions as to what could have been or needs to be changed. - Demonstrate an active and positive attitude evidenced by body language and use of voice. - Verbalize understanding of feedback and develop effective and measurable goals for improvement as needed. - Demonstrate change in behavior that shows an understanding of feedback and a movement towards acquiring professional behaviors. - Articulate positive feedback and strengths identified by FW Educator.

+Demonstrates consistent and acceptable work behaviors including initiative, preparedness, dependability, and work site maintenance.
-40. Demonstrates effective time management.

-- Complete responsibilities and necessary documentation within required site timeframe. - Initiate and utilize effective time management with scheduling, documentation, and other assigned responsibilities. - Demonstrate responsibility for unforeseen circumstances - During unstructured time, student will be proactive in utilizing the time to ensure successful completion of all responsibilities. - 41.
-Demonstrates positive interpersonal skills including but not limited to cooperation, flexibility, tact, and empathy. - Demonstrate the ability to be flexible and cooperative with unforeseen circumstances as related to client interactions or site logistics. - Demonstrate tact and empathy when interacting with clients, caregivers, families, and team members. - 42.
-Demonstrates respect for diversity factors of others including but not limited to socio-cultural, socioeconomic, spiritual, and lifestyle choices. - Demonstrate professional behavior respecting diversity of sociocultural, socioeconomic, spiritual, and lifestyle choices of clients, caregivers, families, team members, FW Educator, and other facility personnel.
+- Demonstrate initiative with assigned responsibilities. - Demonstrate active responsibility for needs/ supplies to complete duties. - Demonstrate preparation and awareness for responsibilities associated with being an OTS. - Demonstrate reliability as related to client care, assigned responsibilities, work schedule, etc. - Ensure cleanliness of personal work areas, including treatment space and office area. - Appropriately report/ document spills, faulty equipment, etc. to the appropriate personnel. - Demonstrates effective time management. - Complete responsibilities and necessary documentation within required site timeframe. - Initiate and utilize effective time management with scheduling, documentation, and other assigned responsibilities. - Demonstrate responsibility for unforeseen circumstances. - During unstructured time, student will be proactive in utilizing the time to ensure successful completion of all responsibilities.

+Manages relationships effectively through therapeutic use of self and adjusts approach to meet the needs of clients and others.

+- Demonstrate the ability to be flexible and cooperative with unforeseen circumstances as related to client interactions or site logistics. - Demonstrate tact and empathy when interacting with clients, caregivers, families, and team members.

+Demonstrates respect for diversity factors of others including but not limited to socio-cultural, socioeconomic, spiritual, and lifestyle choices.

+• Demonstrate professional behavior respecting diversity of sociocultural, socioeconomic, spiritual, and lifestyle choices of clients, caregivers, families, team members, FW Educator, and other facility personnel.